eCommerce Usability Testing – Project Objectives

 The usability team was faced with the following challenges:

-With Travelocity.com and Expedia.com already established as the main players, we had to understand if the site’s visual appearance & navigation clearly conveyed the site’s value proposition as a travel portal.
+- With Travelocity.com and Expedia.com already established as the main players, we had to understand if the site’s visual appearance and navigation clearly conveyed the site’s value proposition as a travel portal.

 An appropriate screener questionnaire was developed to recruit targeted participants with specific levels of online travel and ticket buying experience.

 We created a comprehensive moderator’s guide that elicited feedback on the site’s value proposition, visual design, and searching, sorting and e-commerce purchasing functionality.